Founder - Head Instructor

 Hi I'm Mitchell and I’m a 2nd Degree Black Belt in Zen Do Kai with a teaching title of Dai Sempai.
 I am also a Level 1 Black Shirt in Muay Thai - Kickboxing.

-I began my training journey in 2011 and learnt how to Instruct under the guidance of the Templeton and Papanui clubs, now sharing many of their practices at our Rolleston Dojo that I run with my partner Sensei Danni.
+I began my training journey in 2011 and learnt how to Instruct under the guidance of the Papanui clubs, now sharing many of their practices at our Rolleston Dojo that I run with my partner Sensei Danni.

 I have been very involved in the Kickboxing fight scene over the years, having 20 fights to date and representing New Zealand in Italy and England in the 2017 World kickboxing Championships - bringing home two silver medals and a bronze medal in my weight class...

 Hi my name is Danni and I run the Rolleston Dojo along with my partner Mitchell.

 I am currently a 3rd Degree Black Belt in Zen Do Kai with a teaching title of Sensei and a Black Singlet in Muay Thai Kickboxing.
 I started training in 2001 at the age of 4!
 I have loved growing up in martial arts, always having a big support group around me and it has given me strong life skills.